sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/datastore.md

 Read the [PostgreSQL parameters documentation][20] for information about setting parameters.

+## Configure the PostgreSQL event store

+When you enable the PostgreSQL event store, event data cuts over from etcd to PostgreSQL.
+This results in a loss of recent event history.
+No restarts or Sensu backend configuration changes are required to enable the PostgreSQL event store.

+When you successfully enable PostgreSQL as the Sensu Go event store, the Sensu backend log will include a message like this:

+{{< code shell >}}
+Mar 10 17:44:45 sensu-centos sensu-backend[1365]: {"component":"store-providers","level":"warning","msg":"switched event store to postgres","time":"2020-03-10T17:44:45Z"}
+{{< /code >}}

-After you install and configure PosgtreSQL, configure Sensu by creating a `PostgresConfig` resource like the following example.
+After you [install and configure PostgreSQL][14], configure Sensu by creating a `PostgresConfig` resource like the following example.
 See [Datastore specification][18] for more information.

 {{< language-toggle >}}